ozanMSFT/pytorch-wiki/torch.nn-Module-Documentation-Style-Guide.md

 """
 ```

-As shown above, the docstring for every module provided by torch.nn should include the following sections in order:
+As shown above, the docstring for every module provided by torch.nn should include a thorough
+description of the module's computation (supporting math / references can be helpful) as well as
+the following sections in order:

 * **Args**
 * **Shape**